AmpersandTarski/documentation/tutorial/rap3.md

   * Add an interface for the teachers in the third tab, the one for Modules.
 Below the codelines for "Modules" and above the line for "Course":
     `, "Teacher" : providedBy  CRUD`

   * Save, compile, create protype, launch prototype, reinstall database and see the result in the third tab called "Modules".
     Note that you need to reinstall the database because the old database is still there, but the database structure has changed in the application.

   * Note that we have not defined any rules about teachers, so anything you fill in, is OK for this system.

 * Try to understand what you see in the script by making other changes to the program.
-Compile and run your changes, to learn by doing.
+Compile and inspect the changes, to learn by doing.
 Try for instance to create a new course with modules and teachers.
 Demonstrate your changes to your peers and discuss the results.

 ## What have you learned?